 Understanding Roblox's Unusual Options Activity

-Roblox (NYSE:RBLX) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $86.22 following the option alert.
+Roblox (NYSE:RBLX) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $86.68 following the option alert.

 - Sentiment: BULLISH